 Before the start of the meeting, let’s quickly review all the scenarios that the Portfolio Coordinator should have prepared in Meisterplan:

-Backup of the proposal so that it can be quickly returned to, if required, when the simulation of change requests has rendered the actual planning scenario unusable
+Backups of the original proposal so that it can be quickly returned to, if required, when the simulation of change requests during the Board Meeting has rendered the actual planning scenario unusable

 Part 1: Reviewing the Current Portfolio

-Step 2: In the drop-down menu or the scenario manager, start a scenario comparison between this scenario and the Plan of Record, which visualizes changes, such as changes to a project’s duration, in the Gantt chart in Meisterplan (see Figure).
+Step 2: In the drop-down menu or the scenario manager, start a scenario comparison between this scenario and the "Approved Plan [Date]" scenario.
+This visualizes changes, such as changes to a project’s duration, in the Gantt chart in Meisterplan (see following Figure).

 Figure: At the beginning of the Portfolio Board Meeting, differences between the last decision and the current status are highlighted.

-Step 3: For the other participants, highlight relevant differences between the last planning and the current situation.
+Step 3: For the other participants, highlight relevant differences between the last plan and the current situation.
 Where have projects shifted significantly?
 Where did new dependencies arise?
 Use the actual time worked in the project details to get a closer look at the deviation between the plan and actuals.

 Figure: With help from the Gantt color scheme, you can quickly identify critical projects during the Portfolio Board Meeting.

 Step 5: Show the other participants the critical projects.
-If required, deep dives can be made using the project profile linked to the project’s URL field.
+If required, deep dives can be made using the Project Link project field.

-Step 6: Depending on the interests of the other participants, additional overview functions such as pivot reports or external BI software can be used.
+Step 6: Depending on the interests of the other participants, additional overview functions such as pivot reports, project list or external BI software can be used.
 Those can show at a glance the cost changes, budget status or resource utilization.

 If all meeting participants are informed and have a clear understanding of the current portfolio, then the portfolio proposal for the coming quarter can be presented and a decision can be made.